UniversalDependencies/docs-automation/valdan/README.txt

 clone_all.sh
 ud-treebank-list.txt # used by clone_all.sh

+(Update: I usually use just clone_one.sh.
+The file ud-treebank-list.txt has not been updated for a long time, and on 2019-12-11 I removed it from the repository.)

 Note that the clone_one.sh script modifies default rights for newly created files so that both the users 'www-data' and 'zeman' get full access.
 If the www-data adds new files by git pull, I still want to be able to remove them when necessary.